Lajpat Nagar

 Lajpat Nagar is a residential and commercial neighborhood in the South East Delhi district of Delhi.
-It was named in honor of Lala Lajpat Rai and is today most known for the Lajpat Nagar Central Market.
+It was named in honor of Lala Lajpat Rai.
 This area is not to be confused with the Lajpat Nagar in Ghaziabad in the NCR region.

 In the recent years, Lajpat Nagar has become a preferred residential neighborhood for tourists and certain refugees from various countries, including Afghanistan, who often travel to New Delhi as medical tourists, owing to the presence of affordable quality health care in the capital.
 It is common to see individuals from different parts of India and Afghanistan in this neighborhood.

 Overview

 The area is divided into four parts: Lajpat Nagar I, II, III (north of the Ring Road) and IV (south of the Ring Road).
 Housing colonies like Amar Colony, Dayanand Colony, Double Storey (also known as Nirmal Puri), National Park and Vikram Vihar are also located in it.
 Lajpat Nagar is famous for its Central Market, a popular shopping destination, and also is known for the garments and textiles which are sold there.